aiven/devportal/docs/products/mysql/howto/migrate-db-to-aiven-via-console.rst

 Start over
 ----------

-If you :ref:`stop a migration process <stop-migration-mysql>`, you cannot restart it.
-Still, data already migrated is retained in the target database.
+If you :ref:`stop a migration process <stop-migration-mysql>`, you cannot restart the same process.
+Still, the data already migrated is retained in the target database.

 .. warning::

-   If you start a new migration using the same connection details and your target database is no longer empty, the migration tool truncates your target database and an existing data set gets overwritten with the new data set.
+   If you start a new migration using the same connection details when your target database is not empty, the migration tool truncates your target database and an existing data set gets overwritten with the new data set.

 Related reading
 ---------------